 Instructions

 - In a large bowl whisk together the gluten-free flour, sugar, baking powder, and salt.
-Use a pastry blender or fork to cut in chopped butter until the butter is uniformly mixed with the flour in very small, crumbly pieces.
+Use a pastry blender or fork to cut in chopped butter until the butter is uniformly mixed with the flour in very small, crumbly pieces.1 ¾ cup gluten-free all purpose flour, ⅓ cup granulated sugar, 1 tablespoon baking powder, ¼ teaspoon salt, 6 tablespoons unsalted butter

 - In a small bowl whisk together the sour cream, egg, and vanilla extract.
-First, gently stir fresh or frozen fruit, or other mix-ins, into the flour mixture.
+First, gently stir in the berries into the flour mixture.
 Then, pour in sour cream mixture and gently combine until no flour pockets remain.
 The dough will be quite thick.
-Cover bowl with plastic wrap and refrigerate for 30 minutes while the oven preheats.
+Cover bowl with plastic wrap and refrigerate for 30 minutes while the oven preheats.1 ½ cups blueberries or other chopped berries, ⅔ cup sour cream, 1 egg yolk, 1 teaspoon vanilla extract

-- Preheat the oven to 450°F (230°C).
+- Preheat the oven to 425°F (230°C).
 Line a baking sheet with parchment paper and spray with nonstick cooking spray.

 - Place the dough in the center of the prepared baking sheet and shape it into a ball.
 Flatten the dough with your hands into a 7-inch (18 cm) disc, 1-inch (2.5-cm)–thick.
 If the dough is sticking, spray your fingers with cooking spray to shape.
 Cut the disc into 8 triangles, using a sharp knife.
 Use a small spatula to spread the cut scones around the baking sheet so they are about 2 inches (5-cm) apart.

 - If topping with sugar, brush on milk or cream and sprinkle tops with sugar.
 Bake on the LOWER MIDDLE rack for 16-18 minutes, rotating halfway through, until the tops and bottoms start to turn golden brown.
-Cool on the baking sheet for 5 minutes, then transfer to a wire rack to cool.
+Cool on the baking sheet for 5 minutes, then transfer to a wire rack to cool.1 tablespoon milk or cream, 1 tablespoon turbinado (coarse) sugar

 - For glaze, mix together ingredients.
 The glaze should be thin enough to drizzle on, but thick enough it stays on the scone.
 Place a piece of waxed paper under the cooling rack and then use a small spoon to drizzle glaze over the tops.
-Allow glaze to harden before stacking or storing.
+Allow glaze to harden before stacking or storing.½ cup powdered sugar, ½ – 1 tablespoon milk or cream, ½ teaspoon vanilla extract

 Storing, freezing, and make-ahead tips